-However, it is the belief of the Board that all available alternatives should be explored to help students who are at risk of expulsion before expulsion becomes a necessary step.
-Expulsion shall be regarded as a punishment of last resort unless a student's behavior would cause imminent harm to others in the school, or when federal law or the school's conduct and discipline codes require expulsion.
+It is the belief of the Board that available interventions and prevention services should be explored to help students who are at risk of expulsion before expulsion becomes a necessary consequence.
 The principal of each school shall work with the professional staff to identify students who are at risk of suspension or expulsion.
 Among those students who may be at risk are those who are truant, who have been or are likely to be declared habitually truant, or who are likely to be declared habitually disruptive.